jezzsantos/queryany/samples/ri/README.md

 ### ???Storage

-This is a library of Entity specific storage implementation classes used in both production code and during integration testing.
+These are domain specific libraries with repository implementations used in both production code, and during \[integration\] testing.

 > Typically, an implementation will have an in-memory class used in integration testing (to increase test speed), and one for (say a database) for use in a production environment - often injected in the ServiceHost of the CarsApi project.

 ### Storage and Storage.???

-Concrete implementations of `IStorage<TEntity>` for various storage technologies.
+Concrete implementations of `IRepository` for various storage technologies, and their associated storage abstractions for different persistence patterns. i.e. `ICommandStorage<TEntity>`, etc

-This is where all QueryAny storage implementations will exist for this sample.

-> We anticipate that there would probably be a separate project (and nuget package) for each implementation of the `IStorage<TEntity>` interface in your architecture. eg. one for SqlServer, one for Redis, one for CosmosDB, etc..
+> We anticipate that there would probably be a separate project (and nuget package) for each implementation of the `IRepository` interface in your architecture. eg. one for SqlServer, one for Redis, one for CosmosDB, etc..

+### Storage.ReadModels

+This contains the base classes and interfaces for relaying event changes to read models.

 ### CarsApi.IntegrationTests